 An important success factor in projects relating to digitalization in the financial sector is to meet the requirements of the various stakeholders.
 Only if these groups of interest recognize a clear added value for themselves and their concerns in the project, they will support its implementation and the desired success can be achieved sustainably.
-Therefore, it is essential for every digitalization project in banks to identify the stakeholders, determine their needs and take them into account at an early stage in the digital solution approach.
+Therefore, it is essential for every digitalization project in banks to identify the stakeholders, determine their needs, and take them into account at an early stage in the digital solution approach.

 As in many other areas of business and industry, digital transformation also offers great potential for the financial sector.
 This applies to the lending business as well as to other areas such as payment transactions and investment banking.
-According to a study by the Frankfurt School of Finance and Management from 2016, for example, a large number of banks in the German-speaking countries cannot state the exact duration for processing credit applications or the associated process costs.
+According to a study by the Frankfurt School of Finance and Management from 2016, for example, a large number of banks in German-speaking countries cannot state the exact duration for processing credit applications or the associated process costs.
 According to the study, the average processing time for credit applications is also eleven days.
 All in all: poor transparency and slow reaction times.
-A starting point at which significant improvements could be achieved for all parties involved - clients, the bank itself and external third parties such as banking supervision – through digitalized processes.
+A starting point at which significant improvements could be achieved for all parties involved - clients, the bank itself, and external third parties such as banking supervision – through digitalized processes.
 But how can these and other stakeholders be satisfied?

 banks' Stakeholders must be in focus

-Experience has shown that a step-by-step implementation of an extensive digitalization project is a very efficient approach to manage the digitalization of complex business processes.
-Important: The relevant internal and external stakeholders should be identified for each project phase, their most pressing concerns should be identified and taken into account at an early stage.
+Experience has shown that a step-by-step implementation of an extensive digitalization project is a very efficient approach to managing the digitalization of complex business processes.
+Important: The relevant internal and external stakeholders should be identified for each project phase, and their most pressing concerns should be identified and taken into account at an early stage.
 In other words: How can the people directly affected by the project or its results benefit from the digitized process at an early stage?
 The mood can turn into general rejection if no added value for the employees is discernible in medium-term.
 But if a modernization program creates an added value, acceptance will increase - also for all follow-up projects.

 For example, when a credit process is digitalized, the clerk could be supported by